Address: 2220 East Viola, Yakima, WA 98901

-In 1955 food processing flow (fruit and vegetable waste) was separated and sent to the 100-acre spray field which still borders the plant on the south and east.
-Although the spray field eliminated a major source of organic loading, deteriorating river water quality led the Washington State Pollution Control Commission to direct the city to provide secondary treatment.
-In 1965, the city implemented secondary treatment by building two 170-foot diameter trickling filters.
+In 1955 food processing wastewater(fruit and vegetable waste) was separated from domestic wastewater treatment and sent to a 100-acre spray field which still borders the plant on the south and east.
+Although the spray field eliminated a major source of organic loading to the plant, deteriorating river water quality led the Washington State Pollution Control Commission to direct the city to provide secondary treatment.
+In 1965, the city added secondary treatment by building two 170-foot diameter trickling filters.
 The new secondary treatment facility was capable of treating a flow of 15.4 MGD.
-As a result of 1972 amendments to the Federal Water Pollution Control Act, the city was again required to evaluate the performance of its wastewater treatment facility.
+In 1972, amendments to the Federal Water Pollution Control Act required the City to re-evaluate the performance of its wastewater treatment facility.
 This eventually led to further facility upgrades including the addition of an activated sludge system.

 Operations | Collections | Laboratory | Stormwater | Biosolids | Pretreatment

-Business Applicants get your Industrial Waste Surveys here: Pretreatment Department
+Business Applicants, get your Industrial Waste Surveys here: Pretreatment Department